-These tasty BBQ meatballs are flavoured with BBQ spices and garlic and sweetened with a sprinkling of chives.
-Tossed in a tangy BBQ sauce, this comfort food classic is great for any weeknight meal.
+These tasty meatballs are flavoured with BBQ spices and garlic, sweetened with a sprinkling of chives, then tossed in a tangy BBQ sauce.
+This comfort food classic satisfies on any night of the week!

 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.

 Before starting, preheat the oven to 450°F. Wash and dry all produce.
 Cut potatoes into 1/2-inch pieces.
 Combine potatoes, 2 tsp salt and enough water to cover (by approx. 1 inch) in a large pot (use same for 4 ppl.)
 Cover and bring to a boil over high heat.
 Once boiling, reduce heat to medium.
 Simmer uncovered until fork-tender, 10-12 min.
 Meanwhile, add panko and 2 tbsp milk (dbl for 4 ppl) to a large bowl, then stir to combine.
 Set aside while you finish prep.
 Finely chop chives.
 Peel, then mince or grate garlic.
 Stir together broth concentrate, 3 tbsp BBQ sauce and 2 tbsp water (dbl both for 4 ppl) in a small bowl.
 Set aside.